How AI robots hunt new drugs for crippling nerve disease

 "Many doctors call it the worst disease in medicine and the unmet need is huge," said Richard Mead of the Sheffield Institute of Translational Neuroscience, who has found artificial intelligence (AI) is already speeding up his work.

-One candidate proposed by AI machines recently produced promising results in preventing the death of motor neuron cells and delaying disease onset in preclinical tests in Sheffield.
+One candidate proposed by AI machines recently produced promising results in preventing the death of motor neurone cells and delaying disease onset in preclinical tests in Sheffield.

 Mead, who aims to present the work at a medical meeting in December, is now assessing plans for clinical trials.